IanLawrence/PrimeroAdminGuide/PrimeroAdministrationandConfigurationGuide.md

 ## Creating and Editing Users

 **Users** are the individuals using Primero who each have a unique username and password.
-Before setting up users, the roles, user group and agency for that user must be set up.
+Before setting up users, the role, user group and agency for that user must be set up.
 To see the users in the system, click on the **SETTINGS** link in the navigation bar, then select the _**Users**_ link in the left panel navigation.
 You can filter users by agency using the dropdown in the right-hand filters panel.

 ![](img/users-list-filter.png)